opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 Data sources and configuration copying are not supported.
 {: .warning}

-The assets page offers the following methods for copying assets across workspaces:
+The assets page provides the following methods for copying assets across workspaces:

 1. **Copy all assets to...:** Copies all assets in the table.
 2. **Copy to...:** Moves selected assets from the table.